Th3Sp00kyM8/starting-homelab-development/topology/hardware-layout.md

 2. The Protectli Vault enforces detailed firewall rules and segmentation.
 This separation models real-world defense-in-depth and enables independent failure testing of routing vs. security functions.

+**Note:**
+- Because this topology uses both a router (TP-Link ER605) and a firewall (Protectli Vault running pfSense), there is a potential for double NAT.

 ---

 ### Network Access & Distribution Layers